How to Buy and Store Grains

 Kamut and Spelt

 Kamut [kah-MOOT] is a primitive high-protein variety of wheat and takes its name from the ancient Egyptian word for wheat.
 Kamut berries are about twice the size of, but similar in flavor and texture to, wheat berries.
 Substitute kamut for wheat berries, and buy kamut flour to use in place of or alongside wheat flour.
-Spelt, another primitive form of wheat similar to kamut, has become fashionable among restaurant chefs.
-Both kamut and spelt contain a more digestible form of gluten than that found in wheat, so people with an intolerance to wheat are often able to eat these grains.
+Spelt is another primitive form of wheat similar to kamut.
+Both kamut and spelt contain a more digestible form of gluten than that found in wheat, so people who are normally intolerant are often able to eat these grains.

 Oats are most widely available in rolled form.
 Steel-cut oats are cracked whole grain oats; when cooked, they are chewy.
-They’re also called Irish oatmeal.
+You may also see Irish oatmeal, oat groats, and whole grain oats, all of which have varying cook times.
 A good source of fiber, 1/2 cup of steel-cut oats has 7.5 grams.
-You may also see oat groats or whole grain oats.

 Rye Berry Salad with Orange Vinaigrette